-Medicare covers certain telehealth services you get from a doctor or other health care provider who's located elsewhere using technology to communicate with you in real time.
-Telehealth can provide many services that generally occur in-person, including office visits, psychotherapy, consultations, and certain other medical or health services.
+Medicare covers certain telehealth services you get from a doctor or other health care provider who's located somewhere else using technology to communicate with you in real time.

-Through December 31, 2024, you can get telehealth services at any location in the U.S., including your home.
-After this period, you must be in an office or medical facility located in a rural area to get most telehealth services.
-However, you'll still be able to get certain telehealth services without being in a rural area.
-They include:
+Important!
+Through March 31, 2025, you can get telehealth services at any location in the U.S., including your home.
+Starting April 1, 2025, you must be in an office or medical facility located in a rural area (in the U.S.) for most telehealth services.
+However, you can still get certain Medicare telehealth services without being in a rural health care setting, including:

-- Monthly End-Stage Renal Disease (ESRD) visits for home dialysis - Services for diagnosis, evaluation, or treatment of symptoms of an acute stroke wherever you are, including in a mobile stroke unit - Services to treat a substance use disorder or a co-occurring mental health disorder or for the diagnosis, evaluation, or treatment of a mental health disorder, including in your home - Behavioral health services (also called mental health services), including in your home - Diabetes self-management training - Medical nutrition therapy
+- Monthly End-Stage Renal Disease (ESRD) visits for home dialysis - Services for diagnosis, evaluation, or treatment of symptoms of an acute stroke wherever you are, including in a mobile stroke unit - Services for the diagnosis, evaluation, or treatment of a mental and/or behavioral health disorder (including a substance use disorder) in your home